rustypower9-max/NLR-Campaignedit-Mapforge-Edits/README.md

 - Split Spain into Napoleonic Spain, localized entriely within Spain and being in (S)pain, as well as the Spanish exiles present in most of the vanilla Spanish colonies

 - Split the Batavian Republic into a mainland Dutch part (still Batavian Republic) and Dutch exiles

+- Napoleonic Spain: Starts off with no cores outside Madrid, no accepteds except Spanish, gets them back when killing Exile Spain or waiting enough.

+- TBD: NPS can continue France's legacy in North Africa (annex wargoals, assimilation and internal migrant attraction)

 - Gave the exiles content (decisions to accept colonial pops, option to return / reconquer the mainland)